Security & Guard Services

 Expert Q&A: Why is Security Such a Maddening Expense?

-We recently caught up with Robert Schreiner, Fine Tune’s Vice President of Security & Guard Services, on why security is such a challenging and maddening expense for procurement.
+We recently caught up with Bob Schreiner, Fine Tune’s Vice President of Security & Guard Services, on why security is such a challenging and maddening expense for procurement.

 Q: What makes the Security & Guard Services category such a challenging expense to manage?